Investing term

 Your ownership percentage shrinks because the company issued more shares.

 Dilution is the shrinking of your ownership percentage when a company issues new shares.
-The pie gets cut into more slices, so each existing slice is smaller — and your claim on future earnings drops unless the new cash creates enough value to make up for it.
-Heavy, repeated dilution is a quiet way shareholders get poorer even when a company looks like it's growing.
+The pie gets cut into more slices, so each existing slice — including yours — is smaller, and your claim on future earnings drops unless the new cash creates enough value to make up for it.

 For example